graphql/graphql-spec/rfcs/InputUnion.md

 In addition to containing Input types, member type may also contain Leaf types like `Scalar`s or `Enum`s.

 * Objection: Multiple Leaf types serialize the same way, making it impossible to distinguish the type.
 For example, a `String`, `ID` and `Enum`.
+  * Potential restrictions to fix: Limit to one leaf type in a union?
 * Objection: Output polymorphism is restricted to Object types only.
 Supporting Leaf types in Input polymorphism would create a new inconsistency.

 ## Use Cases